 Available in two sizes, one with a diameter of 22″, the other 24″, both versions of the BOSU Sport Balance Trainer have a user weight capacity of 250 pounds.
-Being small, multiple units can be positioned close together, in a tight space.
+Being compact, multiple units can be used together in a tight space.

 Included with your purchase are an exercise manual and a foot pump.

 The BOSU Elite Balance Trainer is for the serious athlete who wants to take his or her workout to the next level.

 Designed to improve speed, balance, and body mechanics, the Elite is split into “power line” and “power zone” training areas.
 This makes it suitable to use in conjunction with WeckMethod programming.

 With a diameter of 26″, its high-density dome weighs around 11 pounds, and it is robust enough to support a weight of up to 400 pounds.